“Why does my business need a website”?

 Your employee is unlikely to know many languages.

-Your website can be translated online so is accessible by everyone worldwide without additional costs.
+A website can be translated online so is accessible by everyone worldwide without additional costs.

-Your employee has their own purpose and agenda in life.
+As expected your employee has their own purpose and agenda in life.

 Your website is built for one purpose… To promote you and your business.